▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 History

 The dog as guardian of the house and the courtyard has an ancient tradition in the history of humanity.
 Maybe thousands of years ago, private ownership of the house and yard, goods and workshops could only be established with the help of the protective role of dogs.
 The four-legged court guards were already highly regarded by the Teutons, which is reflected in the various laws of the last Teutonic.
 Of the 24 articles of the Law of Baiuvariorum, an entire article is dedicated only to dogs.
-Here, plus a dozen other dog breeds, the court dog is explicitly mentioned as “Houvavart”.
+Here, plus a dozen other dog breeds, the court dog is explicitly mentioned as "Houvavart".
 The Houvavart was valued at 3 shillings.
-It was a huge amount, if you consider that in the same body of law a horse “mediocre” was valued at only half a shilling.
+It was a huge amount, considering that in the same body of law a "mediocre" horse was valued at only half a shilling.
 The Hovawarts are also mentioned in various writings from the Middle Ages.

 The Hovawart Today is in the intellectual and functional tradition of these old court dogs.
 Regarding their genetic offspring, will not be more or less related to them than the other breeds of guard dogs and native dogs.
 Building a direct line of descent to the old Hovavart would not be permissible, especially since it is not known at all what these dogs looked like.